-It all starts in the first morning with a crockpot and a whole chicken.
-I will go into the details below, but basically, I cut up a few vegetables, add some spices, liquid, and of course the chicken, then turn it on.
+It all starts on the first morning with a crockpot and a whole chicken.
+I will go into the details below, but basically, I cut up a few vegetables, add some spices, liquid, and of course, the chicken, then turn it on.
 And like magic, there is a juicy and tender crockpot chicken dinner complete with all the trimmings when I am ready for my evening meal.

-Clean up becomes super easy, as the worst part is scrubbing out the crockpot, but not today.
+Clean-up becomes super easy, as the worst part is scrubbing out the crockpot, but not today.

 Rather than cleaning up, I will use the chicken bones and the remains of what sits in the pot to create a healthy and delicious chicken soup stock for my dinner the next night (or two nights).

 The beauty of this comes in its simplicity.

 And the bonus is two meals of comfort food, both of which are not only delicious but also gluten-free, dairy-free, and hassle-free.

 Advantages of crockpot chicken over stove top chicken

 For me, the biggest advantage of crockpot chicken over stovetop chicken is the ability to walk away.
 And I don’t mean just for a little while.
 We are talking all day.